Samuel-2626/django-lang/article.md

 A .po message file has been created for each language.

-What to know?
+**What to know?**

-1. msgid: The translation string as it appears in the source code.
+1. msgid: This represents the translation string as it appears in the source code.
-1. msgstr: The language translation, which is empty by default.
-This is where you have to enter the actual translation for the given string.
+1. msgstr: This represents the language translation, which is empty by default.
+You will have to supply the actual translation for any given string.

+Currently only the `LANGUAGES` from our settings.py file have been marked for translation.
+Therefore for each msgid under the fr directory enter the French equivalent of the word likewise for the es directory (Spanish equivalent).

+Next, let's compile the messages by running the following commands.

 ```bash
 django-admin compilemessages
 ```

-You can see that a .mo compiled message file has been generated for each language.
+A .mo compiled message file has been generated for each language.

 ## Translating fields name